nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/routing-traffic-to-your-app.md

 We need a gateway to create an entry point for HTTP traffic coming into the cluster.
 The **cafe** gateway we are going to create will open an entry point to the cluster on port 80 for HTTP traffic.

-To route HTTP traffic from the gateway to the **coffee** service, we need to create an HTTPRoute named **coffee** and attach to the gateway.
+To route HTTP traffic from the gateway to the **coffee** service, we need to create an HTTPRoute named **coffee** and attach it to the gateway.
 This HTTPRoute will have a single routing rule that routes all traffic to the hostname "cafe.example.com" from the gateway to the **coffee** service.

-Once NGINX Gateway Fabric processes the **cafe** gateway and **coffee** HTTPRoute, it will configure its data plane, NGINX, to route all HTTP requests to "cafe.example.com" to the pods that the **coffee** service targets:
+Once NGINX Gateway Fabric processes the **cafe** gateway and **coffee** HTTPRoute, it will configure its data plane (NGINX) to route all HTTP requests sent to "cafe.example.com" to the pods that the **coffee** service targets:

 ![Traffic Flow](/img/route-all-traffic-flow.png)